ronilaukkarinen/mastodon-bird-ui/README.md

 Blasphemy!
 Yes, I know, but I just had to do this.
 I wanted to see if it's possible to get <a href="https://github.com/mastodon/mastodon">Mastodon</a> default user interface to look exactly like Twitter.

 Please note that this is a personal experiment _for fun_, but as far as I know colors can't be trademarked.
 No logos or other elements have been used without permission.
-Twitter reuses [FontAwesome](https://github.com/FortAwesome/Font-Awesome) for icons.

 See the [original post](https://mementomori.social/@rolle/109984108360395822).